davide97l/Sentiment-analysis/README.md

   ...
   lN sentenceN
 ```
-You can find some examples in the directories `dataset/sst5` and `dataset/sst2` taken from Stanford Sentiment Treebank datasbase with 5 and 2 classes respectively.
+You can find some examples in the directories `dataset/sst5` and `dataset/sst2` taken from Stanford Sentiment Treebank dataset with 5 and 2 classes respectively.

 ## Data preprocessing
 During the preprocessing phase the following pipeline will be applied to each sentence in each set: